Stay in Touch

 2014 Seahawk Leadership Conference

-UNCW will host the second annual Seahawk Leadership Conference on Saturday, October 18, 2014 from 9:00am-4:30pm.
+UNCW hosted the second annual Seahawk Leadership Conference on Saturday, October 18, 2014.
 This conference provides up to 300 UNCW students with a free opportunity to attend a campus-based leadership conference and connect with other students, faculty, staff, and local community members.
 It is designed to provide leadership development opportunities for UNCW students of all levels, abilities, and interests.

 The conference offerings consist of

 - Morning welcome